Bichon Bolognes

 Preventive Care & Health Monitoring

-If you're looking to adopt a Bichon Bolognes, consider contacting these rescue organizations that work with the breed and similar companion dogs:
+If you're looking to adopt a Bichon Bolognes, consider contacting these breed-specific rescue organizations:

 Small Paws Rescue